kyrylo0605/wordpress/wp-content/plugins/wip-custom-login/README.txt

 > <strong>Sample data</strong><br>
 > You can import the preview settings, from the backup section.<br><br>

-You can get the premium version, from the following link:
+You can get the premium version from the link below:
 [https://www.themeinprogress.com/c-login-free-custom-login-wordpress-plugin/](https://www.themeinprogress.com/c-login-free-custom-login-wordpress-plugin)

 = Installation =